Egg White Bites Recipe in Oven

 I love the use of ricotta cheese in my recipe compared to the cottage cheese.
-I find it more delicious while still creamy.
+I find it more delicious while still creating a creamy texture.

 The other reason why I think these are better is because the ingredients are simple and clean!
 There are no added preservatives or unnecessary ingredients.